 The first format of the Big Game paid out winners of the top jackpot only in annual instalments.
 A cash value option for lottery winners got first introduced in January 1999.

 In May 2002, the name of this already successful lottery game changed to Mega Millions Lottery.

 First Mega Millions Winner from Chicago

 There was a lottery jackpot winner in the very first Mega Millions draw on May 17, 2002.
 One lucky lottery player from Chicago claimed a $28 Million from a single winning ticket.
 The jackpot restarted at $12 Million and was won the following week again.

-More American states joined Mega Millions Lottery over the years until there were 12 participating states by June 2005, making this lottery game the most widely played multi-state lottery jackpot game in the United States.
+More states joined Mega Millions Lottery over the years until there were 12 participating states by June 2005.
+This made it the most widely played multi-state lottery jackpot game in the United States.

 Mega Millions Lottery then teamed up with Powerball Lottery in a cross-selling contract on January 31st, 2010, adding 23 more state lotteries into the lottery game.

 Mega Millions Lottery currently plays in 44 jurisdictions within the USA.
 To date, Mega Millions has awarded seven big jackpot wins of over $300 Million each.

 On March 30th, 2012, the Mega Millions Lottery jackpot reached a record-breaking $656 Million.
-This lottery jackpot is the record amount for a lottery payout and was shared by three winning tickets, one each from Kansas (unclaimed), Illinois and Maryland.
+The lottery jackpot is the record amount for a lottery payout and was shared by three winning tickets, one each from Kansas (unclaimed), Illinois and Maryland.

 Lottery players enjoy Mega Millions Lottery as there are so many prizes up for grabs.